-PLO Outcome P8 - 4- PLO Text 9A5 9A6 9A7 9K6 9K7 9K8 9K9 9R5 9R6 954 985 986 957 1 Explain the knowledge in the field of sports law in an in-depth and comprehensive manner, as well as the related rules and regulations in terms of national and international scope.
-2 2 2 Use constructive critical thinking skills to provide professional advice of legal relevance in the sports field related to the determination of the scope and jurisdiction of responsibility ?
-2 ? ? ?
-2 ? ?
-3 Practice the drafting of legislation and the preparation of draft sports laws and regulations and national and international sports contracts. ? ? ? ?
-4 Develop innovative and smart solutions related to settlement procedures and resolving sports disputes. ? ? ? ?
-5 Analyze the contemporary knowledge of scientific research to be the basis for constructive critical thinking with knowledge of latest ? ?
-2 ?
+PLO P 8 PLO Text 9A5 9A6 9A7 9K6 9K7 9K8 9K9 9R5 9R6 9S4 9S5 9 S6 9 S7 1 Explain the knowledge in the field of sports law in an in-depth and comprehensive manner, as well as the related rules and regulations in terms of national and international scope. √ √ 2 Use the basic skills related to ✓ ✓ ✓ ✓

+PLO PLO Text 9A5 9A6 9A7 9K6 9K7 9K8 9K9 9R5 9R6 954 985 9 S6 9 \$7 3 the field of sports law in terms of his/her ability to analyze and interpret, which represents a complete ability to use them within the field of specialization Use constructive critical thinking skills to provide professional advice of legal relevance in the √ ✓ ✓ → sports field related to the determination of the scope and jurisdiction of responsibility 4 Practice the drafting of legislation and the preparation of draft sports laws and regulations and national and international sports contracts. ✓ √ ✓ √ 5 Develop innovative and smart solutions related to settlement procedures and resolving sports disputes. ✓ ✓ ✓ ✓ 6 Analyze the contemporary knowledge of scientific research to be the basis for constructive critical thinking with knowledge of latest developments in the framework of sports laws and regulations. ✓ ✓ ✓ ✓